 Gradually, as it grew to know and love its new community, it realised that it felt very much at home in it.
 The customers enjoyed hearing its stories of old Bombay, many of which were even true.
 They liked the faded pictures of the relatives on the walls.
 They smiled as they gradually grew to know the quirks of this old Café – which seemed constantly to be hankering after a lost mid-century Bombay.
 They seemed to care little that the shininess of the Covent Garden cousin was absent.

 And most of all the Café loved serving food and drink with so much enthusiasm.
 The food which came quickly out of the open kitchen.
-The Lamb Raan which had been cooked overnight and seemed completely at home in a burger.
-The warm baked biscuits and Keema puffs, just like those still being served at Sassannian Café in Bombay.
 The endless cups of chai, the best thing to revive energy levels on a wilted Tuesday afternoon.
-The bar, which served the most delicious and sincere old cocktails – Flips, Gimlets, Juleps and Sours, felt even a bit pre-‘47.
+The bar, serving the most delicious and sincere old cocktails – Flips, Gimlets, Juleps and Sours.

 Brunch on Sunday would be deliciously lazy, laced warmly with the aroma of the bakery.
 Lunch with colleagues on a Wednesday, busy and brisk, waiters bustling on to the verandah with trays of abundant food.
 Afternoon chai would provide a calm refuge from the East London street.
 Meanwhile, dinner and drinks on a Friday or Saturday night would see the place at its liveliest, buzzing with Londoners coming to a good old knees-up hosted by the eccentric old Café.